Wednesday, September 11, 2013

 What has changed is the extent to which the hate festering in the souls of the world’s would-be poobahs and their sociopathic minions can be weaponized.
 It’s worth noting that the weapons of mass destruction that are scaring us the most were developed during the arms-race days of the Cold War by the game’s principal players.

 So another question arises, who is more dangerous to civilization, the guys who spent their treasure to weaponize germs, or the guys who want to steal the stuff and use it on somebody?

 Decades ago this was a concern expressed by some in the disarmament movement.
-Its scary what-if scenarios always included the likelihood that the super powers would eventually lose track of some of their exotic weapons.
-Looking back on it now, it seems obvious that there was no way any government could keep all that material locked away from the greed and hate of determined free-lancers.
+Its scary what-if scenarios always included the likelihood that the Super Powers would eventually lose track of some of their exotic weapons.
+Looking back on it now, it seems obvious there was no way any government could keep all that material locked away from the greed and hate of determined free-lancers.

 -- 30 --